labgrid-project/labgrid/doc/configuration.rst

 YKUSHPowerPort
 ++++++++++++++
-A YKUSHPowerPort describes a YEPKIT YKUSH USB (HID) switchable USB hub.
+A :any:`YKUSHPowerPort` describes a YEPKIT YKUSH USB (HID) switchable USB hub.

 .. code-block:: yaml